Regular black hole from regular initial data: Dynamical spacetime

 where

 is the Misner-Sharp mass function \cite{Misner_1964, Szabados_2009}.
-The collapsing spherical cloud comprises concentric spherical shells, each identified by a comoving radial coordinate $r$. $F$ is the mass inside this shell at comoving time $t$.
+The collapsing spherical cloud comprises concentric spherical shells, each identified by a comoving radial coordinate $r$.
+The physical interpretation of $F$ is that it gives us the notion of mass inside a spherical shell of radial coordinate $r$ at comoving time $t$.
 Further, we put the constraint $R'>0$ so that these shells do not cross each other.

-The collapsing cloud attends equilibrium configuration $\mathcal{E}=\left(\mathcal{M},\Tilde{g}\right)$ if
+It has been shown before that the Israel-Darmois junction condition is satisfied if the exterior spacetime is the generalized Vaidya spacetime \cite{Wang_1999} with a suitable generalized Vaidya mass function \cite{Joshi_1999, Goswami_2007}.
+For the sake of completion, we mention the restriction on the generalized Vaidya mass imposed by the abovementioned condition.
+The exterior generalized Vaidya spacetime $(\mathcal{M}_2,g_2)$, expressed in retarded null coordinate $v$ is given by